 Continue key Medi-Cal benefits.
 The state budget proposes to eliminate many benefits like physical therapy, physical therapy, podiatry, speech therapy, occupational therapy, and important dental benefits that are “optional” under federal law but essential to Medi-Cal beneficiaries.

 Maintain funding for outreach and enrollment for community groups to help consumers enroll in and retain health coverage and access medical services, especially critical for communities of color and others that face barriers.

 Californians should not be concerned with the rising cost of their care in the middle of a pandemic, and costs should not be inflated out of control by the health industry, especially now.
 These bills are crucial to protect consumers now, and ensure transparency and accountability for the health sector.

 AB 1611 (Chiu): Ban Surprise Emergency Room Billing by preventing surprise bills for out-of-network hospital ER visits so consumers are only billed for their in-network co-pay or deductible, and setting a fair provider payment standard.
 [Co-Sponsored by California Labor Federation and Health Access California]

-AB 2118 (Kalra): Institute Rate Reporting in the Individual and Small-Group Markets in order to better understand the types of health coverage that Californians are purchasing and the costs.
+AB 2118 (Kalra): Institute Rate Reporting in the Individual and Small-Group Markets to better understand the types of health coverage that Californians are purchasing, and to track the costs.
 [Sponsored by Health Access California]

-- SB 852 (Pan): Create a State Label to Manufacture Generic Drugs.
-This effort, both legislative and in the Governor’s budget, would create a state “label” for generic medications, where the state would contract for the manufacturing of specific generic medications.
+SB 852 (Pan): Create a State Label to Manufacture Generic Drugs This effort, both legislative and in the Governor’s budget, would allow the state to contract for the manufacturing of specific generic medications.